-They NEED the support of parents/carers and our school REMEMBER - IT IS NOT YOUR CHILD'S FAULT
+They NEED the support of parents/carers and our school REMEMBER - IT IS NOT YOUR CHILD'S FAULT bad behaviour and bullying which occurs off the school premises is set out in the school behaviour policy (Minor/Major Incidents).

 11. Discipline beyond the school gate